Which Software is Right for me? Understanding Marketing Software Categories.

 - Feedback and approvals get lost in the clutter of emails.

 - Stakeholders keep getting missed in the approval process and your marketing compliance is at risk.

 - You keep losing final, approved assets or spend hours looking for them.

 - Someone calls in sick and you can?t find a replacement resource because you have no visibility over what your team is working on.

 - Your revision counts are always high and deadlines are often missed.

-How marketing project management software can solve these marketing challenges
+How implementing marketing project management software can solve these marketing project management challenges

 - Offer greater visibility over creative projects and resources with visual display of all work in progress.